 There are a few issues that could impact your range.
 Below is a list of some of these items and how to prevent them:

-- Charging: Properly charging your batteries will help your battery last longer, but all lithium ion batteries do lose some capacity over time.
+- Charging: Properly charging your batteries will help your battery last longer, but all lithium-ion batteries do lose some capacity over time.
 A quick tip is to charge the battery fully before every trip or charging at least once a week

 - Charge Balance: Each battery reacts differently, and there are many variables that are related to them.
 One of your cells might have a slightly different measurement than the rest (unbalanced), and after a couple of charges, this can cause your system to stop charging while other cells are still capable of holding more charge.
 Your BMS will correct itself after a couple of charges.
 Be sure to follow the proper charging recommendations and wait an extra half hour after your charger shows the green light.